 The ratio of the amount lent to the valuation of the security (usually the house).

-The ratio of the amount lent to the valuation of the home being purchased The loan to valuation ratio (LVR) measures the amount of the loan compared to the value of the property being used as security for the loan, expressed as a percentage figure.
+The LVR measures the amount of the loan compared to the value of the property being used as security for the loan, expressed as a percentage figure.
 From a lender’s perspective, the higher the LVR, the higher the risk to the lender.

 The LVR is calculated by dividing the loan amount by the value of the property, then multiplying it by 100.
 The value of the property is determined by the lender’s valuer, and it may be different to the price actually paid for the property.
 As an example, if your property is valued at $250,000 and you borrow $200,000, the LVR would be 80% (200000 / 250000 x 100 = 80).

 Some people are keen to buy a home but do not have a 20% deposit.
 If you do not have a 20% deposit, you will generally have to pay Lender’s Mortgage Insurance.
-It may be possible to avoid paying lender’s mortgage insurance, providing you can find an eligible guarantor who is prepared to provide a secured limited guarantee on the mortgage.
-A guarantor is typically a family member or friend who offers their own property as security for the new loan.
+It may be possible to avoid paying lender’s mortgage insurance, provided you can find an eligible guarantor who is prepared to provide a limited guarantee, secured by a mortgage over their property.
+A guarantor is typically a family member who offers their own property as security for the new loan.
 Eventually, if the LVR reduces due to rising property values or extra repayments, and the borrower meets credit guidelines, the guarantor may apply to be released.
 For more information on this home loan option, check out RAMS Fast Track.
-Fees, conditions, limitations and lending criteria apply.
-This information is of a general nature only and is not to be relied upon as being appropriate or suitable for your particular circumstances.
+This is subject to approval by the lender.

 Hello world!
 I'm the modal body

 By submitting this form you acknowledge that you have read and accept our privacy statement.